NormanLiana/ios-loops-lab/README.md

 x = 1, y = 1
 x = 2, y = 1
 x = 3, y = 1

+//The outerloop assigns "x" to each number in the range of 1 through 3 (1, 2, 3).
+It starts at 1 for the outerloop and goes down to the innerloop where the same applies however "y" is assigned to the range of numbers (1, 2, 3) in the innerloop.
+The innerloop also starts at 1.
+It then takes the value of "y" (being 1 for this pass) and checks it in the condition in the line below.
+Is "y" (1) equal to 2?
+No it is not, making it false.
+Thus not executing the statement in the line below for that condition.
+It moves down to print, which will print out "x = 1, y = 1".
+It then moves to the innerloop to complete the next two passes of the innerloop.
+The next number for the innerloop is 2.
+It checks the condition in the line below and sees that y is equal to 2 (meaning it is true) so it performs the "continue outerloop" statement bringing it back to the outerloop where it then makes x equal to the next number in the range (2).
+The innerloop must now start from the first number in its range since the loop had been stopped and redirected to the outerloop.
+It will then print "x = 2, y = 1" since y is not equal to 2 in this pass.
+It will then go back to the innerloop with x equal to 2 and y equal to 2 but it will redirect back to the outerloop because y is equal to 2.
+The same will apply for the last pass of the outerloop.
+Where x is equal to 3.
+Thus printing out only "x = 3, y = 1".
 ```

 ***